“Hey, what’s for lunch?” 13 Quick Ideas, Thursday Thirteen #4

 My favorite quick lunch is the bagged salad…topped with tysons frozen (pre-cooked) teriyaki chicken thighs.
 Add a few almonds or sunflower seeds and some ranch dressing…delish!

-[…] http://kitchenscrapbook.com/2008/04/16/hey-whats-for-lunch-13-quick-ideas-thursday-thirteen-4/Put it in the microwave for about half a minute, then check it by pressing down on the tortilla.
+[…] https://kitchenscrapbook.com/2008/04/16/hey-whats-for-lunch-13-quick-ideas-thursday-thirteen-4/ Put it in the microwave for about half a minute, then check it by pressing down on the tortilla.
 If the cheese feels soft and melted, get it out.
 If not, let it in for a bit more.
 Cut into fourths with a pizza cutter. … […]

 LOVE LOVE LOVE this post! thanks for some inspiration!